huytran2000/cs272-custom-env/README.md

         x 00 00 00 x

-The State Space is reprresented by a dictionary with the following entries:
+The State Space is represented by a dictionary with the following entries:

 | Dict_Key   | Description                                         | Data Structure | Min | Max |
 |------------|-----------------------------------------------------|----------------|-----|-----|